-If there’s one thing I have learned in the years I’ve been running my business, it’s that every negative is an opportunity to learn something.
+If there’s one thing I have learned in the years I’ve been running my web design agency, it’s that every negative is an opportunity to learn something.
 Whenever something doesn’t go completely to plan, you can take a lesson away from the situation and do something differently next time.

 When it comes to negative feedback from customers, you actually have an opportunity to turn a negative into a positive.
 If you give a timely and appropriate response that addresses the issue well, you have a chance to keep the customer on your side as well as showing your professionalism to anyone who happens to be watching.